techgod/naplarm/privacy_policy/README.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

 ##### Contact Us
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me by email at naplarm@gmail.com